raimohanska/bacon-jquery-bindings/README.md

 Note: You can substitute jquery with Zepto or any other compatible library ;)

-The prebuilt javascript file can be found in the `dist` directory, or [here](https://raw.github.com/baconjs/bacon.query/master/dist/Bacon.Query.Bindings.js).
+The prebuilt javascript file can be found in the `dist` directory, or [here](https://raw.github.com/baconjs/bacon-dom/master/dist/bacon-dom.Bindings.js).

 The API can be accessed using `Bacon.$` or like in the above example.

 ## Use without AMD

-The [plain example-app](https://github.com/baconjs/bacon.query/tree/master/examples/plain) uses RequireJS, like this:
+The [plain example-app](https://github.com/baconjs/bacon-dom/tree/master/examples/plain) uses RequireJS, like this:

 So feel free to use plain old `<script>` tags to include Bacon, and JQC lib and BJQ.

 The BJQ methods are exposed through `Bacon.$`, so you can call them as in `Bacon.$.textFieldValue(..)`.

-The prebuilt javascript file can be found in the `dist` directory, or [here](https://raw.github.com/baconjs/bacon.query/master/dist/Bacon.Query.Bindings.js).
+The prebuilt javascript file can be found in the `dist` directory, or [here](https://raw.github.com/baconjs/bacon-dom/master/dist/bacon-dom.Bindings.js).

-There's a [plain example-app](https://github.com/baconjs/bacon.query/tree/master/examples/plain) that uses script tags only.
+There's a [plain example-app](https://github.com/baconjs/bacon-dom/tree/master/examples/plain) that uses script tags only.

 ## Use with Node / Browserify

-BJQ is registered in the NPM repository as `bacon.query` and works fine with [node-browserify](https://github.com/substack/node-browserify).
+BJQ is registered in the NPM repository as `bacon-dom` and works fine with [node-browserify](https://github.com/substack/node-browserify).

-See the [browserify example-app](https://github.com/baconjs/bacon.query/tree/master/examples/browserify) for an example.
+See the [browserify example-app](https://github.com/baconjs/bacon-dom/tree/master/examples/browserify) for an example.

 ## Use with Bower

-Registered to the Bower registry as `bacon.query`.
-See the Example Applications, for instance [requirejs example-app](https://github.com/baconjs/bacon.query/tree/master/examples/requirejs).
+Registered to the Bower registry as `bacon-dom`.
+See the Example Applications, for instance [requirejs example-app](https://github.com/baconjs/bacon-dom/tree/master/examples/requirejs).

 ## Building

-The `bacon.query` module is built using NPM and Grunt.
+The `bacon-dom` module is built using NPM and Grunt.

 To build, use `npm install`.